joaopaulopmedeiros/iris/README.md

 ## Further Results

-Once Redis was fully populated, a load test was performed and metrics were collected using k6:
+Once Redis was fully populated, a load test was performed and metrics collected using k6:

 <img src="./docs/k6-screenshot.png">